Nekory23/lem-in/README.md

 # lem-in
 {EPITECH} | First year | Elementary programming in C project

-Hex is an elaborate, magic-powered and self-building computer (not unlike the ‘shamble’, a kind of magical device used by the Witches of the Discworld) and is housed in the basement of the High Energy Magic Building at the Unseen University (UU) in the twin city of Ankh-Morpork.
+"Hex is an elaborate, magic-powered and self-building computer (not unlike the ‘shamble’, a kind of magical device used by the Witches of the Discworld) and is housed in the basement of the High Energy Magic Building at the Unseen University (UU) in the twin city of Ankh-Morpork.